Best Travel Insurance for Greece

 MoneyGeek Score: 93/100

-World Nomads Explorer leads Greece coverage with a 98 affordability score and 89 service rating, covering adventure activities like water sports, hiking, sailing and island exploration.
-At $158 for a $2,500 trip, it provides $84,000 emergency medical coverage with $95,000 evacuation protection.
-Coverage extends to multi-island itineraries and remote locations throughout the Aegean and Ionian seas.
+World Nomads Explorer offers coverage with a 98 affordability score and 89 service rating.
+It covers adventure activities like water sports, hiking, sailing and island exploration.
+It costs $158 for a $2,500 trip; it provides $84,000 emergency medical coverage with $95,000 evacuation protection.
+Coverage extends to multi-island itineraries and remote locations in the Aegean and Ionian seas.

 Best for: Travelers visiting multiple Greek islands and participating in water sports or hiking activities.